Samsung/Universum/README.md

 https://universum.readthedocs.io/en/latest/configuring.html).
 Usage of such files is illustrated in `run_basic_example.sh` script.

-`universum_log_collapser` is a directory with Java sources of Jenkins plugin for Universum pretty display.
+`universum_log_collapser` contains Universum Jenkins plugin sources.
+The plugin implements coloring of failed steps and provides collapsing/expansion of log sections.

 `setup.py` is 'setuptools' configuration file, and shouldn't be executed on its own.